 1/4 tsp saffron strands (omit or a little turmeric powder)

 2 cups water

 Fry walnuts till crispy, remove and keep aside.

 Fry raisins in the same ghee till they become plump.
 Remove and keep aside.

-Next sauté ginger, garlic and onion paste in the same ghee.
+Next sauté ginger paste, garlic paste and onion paste in the same ghee.

-Add chilies, tomato, rice and coriander, mint and cinnamon powder.
+Add chillies, tomato, rice, coriander powder, mint flakes and cinnamon powder.

 Stir all together for 2-3 mins.

 Then pour coconut milk and water, drop in saffron strands and season with salt.

 Once rice is cooked, fluff it up.